mozilla/extension-workshop/src/content/documentation/themes/static-themes.md

 {% capture content %}

-## Static Animated Themes
+## Static animated themes
 It is possible to create an animated theme using an APNG format image, as in the [themes](https://github.com/mdn/webextensions-examples/tree/master/themes) example [animated](https://github.com/mdn/webextensions-examples/tree/master/themes/animated).
 However, remember that rapid animations, such as the one in the example might be too distracting for a practical theme.

-You can also animate themes programmatically, which we discuss in Dynamic themes.
+You can also animate themes programmatically with [dynamic themes](/documentation/themes/dynamic-themes/).

 {% endcapture %}
 {% include modules/one-column.liquid